 Is Marketing Localization Necessary?

-The short answer is yes, if your company wants to reach a Middle Eastern audience, then marketing localization is necessary.
+The short answer is yes, if your company wants to reach a global audience, then marketing localization is necessary.
 Localization is key to reaching a larger audience.
 Why?

 · Customer satisfaction: localization of content shows customers they’re important to the company.
 Not only that, but the company gains trust and increases engagement with the target audience.
 People prefer to communicate with brands in their local language.